WardKhaddour/react-intersection-observer-kit/README.md

   // Register the element to be observed const ref = useRegister('elementId', {
     onEntryActive: (entry) => {
-      // Your custom logic when the element's state changes to active },
+      // Your custom logic when the element's state changes to Active },
     onEntryInactive: (entry) => {
       // Your custom logic when the element's state changes to Inactive